leondutoit/pydatsci/notes/day2.md

 Write this code into a file in the `data` directory and run it.
 There are a few new things to notice here: the `get_db` and the `close_connection` functions are new, and there are a couple of details in the `hello` function.

-The `get_db` function creates a database connection and stores it on a special flask object that is available during [HTTP](http://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177) (Hypertest Tranfer Protocol) requests.
+The `get_db` function creates a database connection and stores it on a special flask object that is available during [HTTP](http://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177) (Hypertext Tranfer Protocol) requests.
 The functions annotated with the `@route` decorator are called from HTTP requests.
 This means that the `g` object is available to the `hello` function. `get_db` works in tandem with `close_connection` which is annotated with `@app.teardown_appcontext`: this is called when a request is done.
-So in the `hello` function, after all the work related to the db is done, the `close_connection` functions is called to close the connection to the database.
+So in the `hello` function, after all the work related to the db is done, the `close_connection` function is called to close the connection to the database.

 Inside the `hello` function we use the db connection to read a SQL result set into a pandas DataFrame.
 The function returns a flask `Response` object.
 This object maps to a HTTP response which the browser will receive in our case.
 The HTTP resonse has data (the SQL result set) and it has another attribute called the `mimetype`.
 The `mimetype` aka [Internet Media Type](http://en.wikipedia.org/wiki/Internet_media_type) is just an identifier which will let the browser know what kind of data it is receiving.
 We do two things here: we use the pandas `to_json` function to change the data from a DataFrame into JSON (JavaScript Object Notation) and we set the mimetype to `application/json` to let the browser know what kind of data we are returning.